 Addiction is complex, causing significant changes to your brain chemistry, physical health, and emotions.
 When you become addicted to something, it can become very hard to stop without help.
 Psychological dependence can cause significant problems in your relationships, career, and family life.

 Since addiction involves a compulsion to continue an action or behavior despite negative and harmful consequences, many behaviors can become addictive.
-Process and behavioral addictions are specific types of psychological dependencies, but psychotherapy in Houston, Texas can help you learn to control your behaviors and recover.
+Process and behavioral addictions are specific types of psychological dependencies, but psychotherapy in South Houston, Texas can help you learn to control your behaviors and recover.

 What is Psychological Dependence?